usc-isi-i2/dig-elasticsearch/README.md

   1. Download the 100kWebPages.json file from the Hue -             http://karma-dig-service.cloudapp.net:55320/filebrowser/#/user/worker/data-ElasticSearch/100kWebPages.json

-2.In the sense extension of chrome (or elastic search, if you have the Marvel plugin installed locally)
+ 2. In the sense extension of chrome (or elastic search, if you have the Marvel plugin installed locally)

   a.
 In the server field - http://localhost:9200/

   b.
 Copy the contents of the file at the location -           https://github.com/usc-isi-i2/dig-elasticsearch/blob/master/types/webpage/elasticsearch_dig_WebPage_mappingsandsettings.json

     into the editor area of sense and send request.